bcaccinolo/game_of_life_ex/README.md

 ## Todo

 - [X] try a version without using `Task.async`.
 Matrix 5
-- [🔥] Matrix 6: le GenServer connait les pids de ses voisins
-    - update gol_server
+- [🔥] add the sleep in the Gol module

 ## Run test

 `mix test`